✦ ✦ ✦

 A reimagined siddur and curriculum designed to transform how Jews of all ages connect to prayer.

-We're looking for founding contributors — one voice note a week is all it takes.
+We're looking for founding contributors.
+One note a week is all it takes.
 Learn more ↓

 Tefillah is one of the most powerful forces in Jewish life.
 Most of us were never taught how.